zakkarry/retraktarr/README.md

 - Unless a list is specified using `-list` - when you use `-all` or `-r -s` - each Arr will sync to the list specified in the config.conf file.
 - Using filtered syncs with `-all` is not recommended, consider chaining multiple runs.
 - Syncing an instance will only remove non-syncing media in its associated type.
 If you have a list with movies and TV added and run a Sonarr sync to it, it will only remove **SHOWS** that are not present in the sync. (excludes usage of -cat)
+- If you repeatedly get the same movies reporting deleted, but not deleting, this is almost certainly due to an outdated ID (usually TMDB) being associated with the movie on Trakt.
+Report it and give them the correct link.
+If after it's updated it does not fix it, create an issue with details.

 [start a discussion](https://github.com/zakkarry/reTraktarr/discussions/new) or [open an issue](https://github.com/zakkarry/reTraktarr/issues/new)